 Ponder2

-Ponder2 combines a general-purpose object management system with a Domain Service, Obligation Policy Interpreter, Command Interpreter and Authorisation Enforcement.
+Ponder2 combines a general-purpose, distributed object management system with a Domain Service, Obligation Policy Interpreter, Command Interpreter and Authorisation Enforcement.
 The Domain Service provides an hierarchical structure for managing objects.
 The Obligation Policy Interpreter handles Event, Condition, Action rules (ECA).
-The Command Interpreter accepts a set of commands in the form of a high-level language called PonderTalk via a number of communications interfaces which may perform invocations on a ManagedObject registered in the Domain Service.
+The Command Interpreter accepts a set of commands, compiled from a high-level language called PonderTalk, via a number of communications interfaces which may perform invocations on a ManagedObject registered in the Domain Service.
 The Authorisation Enforcement caters for both positive and negative authorisation policies, provides the ability to specify fine grained authorisations for every object and implements domain nesting algorithms for conflict resolution.

 Ponder2 has been realised with financial support from several sponsors.